Claude Code Kit

 3. Base branch up to date — rebase or merge latest main

-• Build (ensure production build succeeds)
+• Build — declared build, else the project's production build

 If any check fails, stop and report.
 Do not proceed with a failing pipeline.